 Authenticity verification continues to be an important topic in the food industry.
 As consumers become more aware of healthy eating habits, and consequently demands for organic produce and food from sustainable regional agriculture and organic farming increase, provenance analysis, alongside pesticide, herbicide and hormone analysis, continues to gain in importance.
 For with increasing market potential, the danger of food adulterations and fraud in this segment likewise increases.

 In the customers’ interest, counterfeiting of foodstuffs, so-called food fraud, is indeed prohibited, but the practice of official surveillance shows the opposite.
 Incorrectly made declarations regarding geographical origin, differentiation of “organic” versus “conventional”, as well as “non-genetically engineered” versus “genetically modified”, are omnipresent.
 Mixing with cheaper ingredients such as syrup and fat, dilution and cutting of expensive foods such as oils and wines, or incorrect variety information, for example in cereals, and prohibited admixtures such as dyes, flavorings and other additives contribute significantly to profit maximization.
-Even in case of crop failure caused by extreme weather conditions, ingenuity in food fraud knows no bounds, as the latest example shows.
-After seventy percent of the hazelnut shoots in the main growing region in Turkey died off last year due to the weather, hazelnuts and hazelnut products adulterated with other kinds of nuts, such as peanuts, showed up on the market.
+Even in case of crop failure caused by extreme weather conditions, ingenuity in food fraud knows no bounds, as the following example shows.
+After seventy percent of the hazelnut shoots in the main growing region in Turkey died off 2017 due to the weather, hazelnuts and hazelnut products adulterated with other kinds of nuts, such as peanuts, showed up on the market.

 Although the detection capabilities in foodstuff analytics are constantly being optimized in order to clearly identify impurities, illegal additives, or allergens in the target as well as in the non-target area, yet today professional food counterfeiters are often at the same technical level as the official surveillance is, and hence highly publicized scandals keep on occurring.
 This applies to organic eggs, organic vegetables, and organic fruits, as it does to special honeys, to milk, regional meat products, fish, and seafood from certain fishing zones or wines from special producing areas, as well as to spices, vegan and vegetarian or gluten- and lactose-free products.
 In the interest of consumer protection and for avoidance of such food scandals, declarations must be clearly verifiable.
-High-performance analytical systems and future-proof detection methods for verification of origin and authenticity, as they will be exhibited at the analytica 2018 in Munich, are essential here.
+High-performance analytical systems and future-proof detection methods for verification of origin and authenticity, as they were exhibited at the analytica 2018 in Munich, are essential here.
 The goal must be to expose any adulteration and fraud in the fields of food, drink, and food-contact materials.
 Given a total volume of EUR 230 million of counterfeited food products confiscated by Europol-Interpol, the issue is becoming more relevant from an economic perspective.

 Ultimately, the information provided on food and beverage packagings must match the contents and additives.
 These must not pose any health risks for the consumer.
 The consumer must not be deceived in his or her purchase decision.
 Misleading information and inaccurate indications of certain effects are prohibited, as are unauthorized additives.